 ISAs were introduced to replace Personal Equity Plans (PEPs).
 Initially savers had the option of a mini ISA, which allowed investments in either cash or stocks and shares, or a maxi ISA, which combined both elements in one account.

 The two current types of ISA , cash ISAs and stocks and shares ISAs, which replaced the mini and maxi ISAs in 2008.
-There are also innovative finance ISAs which involves lending to small business and the lifetime ISA which will be released in 2017.
+There are also innovative finance ISAs which involves lending to small business and the lifetime ISA.
 The lifetime ISA can help you save for a new home or your retirement and offers government bonuses to help you reach your goal.

 For UK residents, ISAs are an excellent way of saving - in fact, they should be your first savings port of call in order to avoid paying tax unnecessarily on your investments.